Grasu-Lucian/Proiect-Licenta_/Backend/Journal.md

 - Added the sync function to the sequelize connection to the index.js file.
 - Added the listen function to the index.js file.
 (i created the index.js file to make sure the server was running)

+## Fifth commit
+- Added the student model to the models folder.